Transformer Simulation: Virtual Testing for Open and Short Circuits

 Open Circuit Test

-The open circuit test, as shown in Figure 2 by its connection diagram, is used to determine the core loss in a transformer.
-As the name suggests, there is no load in one of the windings (usually the high-voltage side of the transformer).
-The voltage in the low-voltage winding is gradually increased till it is equal to the rated voltage of the low-voltage circuit.
-The wattmeter that is connected to the low-voltage circuit is used to measure the input power and this value is taken to be the core loss in the transformer.
+The open circuit test, illustrated in Figure 2, serves to ascertain the core loss within a transformer.
+As implied, one winding—typically the high-voltage side—is left unloaded.
+The voltage across the low-voltage winding is then incrementally raised until it matches the rated voltage of the low-voltage circuit.
+A wattmeter connected to the low-voltage circuit measures the input power, representing the core loss of the transformer.

 Open circuit test